Spokane’s Best Neighborhoods –

 Mixed Land Uses

 The University District has a fine mix of land uses.
 Somewhat ironically, what is lacking most is high density housing options.
-Enticing housing developers that will construct well planned units in a manner that further stimulates all that student energy represents an opportunity both for real estate developers and the District.
+Enticing housing developers that will construct well planned units in a manner that further stimulates all that student energy represents an opportunity both for real estate developers and the U-District.

 The University District’s Architecture tells the story of different development eras.
 On the Gonzaga side of the Spokane River, ornate and more traditional campus oriented architecture abounds.
 On the other side of the River, more contemporary structures are intermixed between old historic warehouses and brick buildings.
 Much of the private housing for students are converted Victorians that were once single family homes.